AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
-Triggering it again resets the duration. | 15
+For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15
+After entering burst mode, Total DMG dealt increases by 15% for 10s.
+Triggering it again resets the duration. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+Triggering it again refreshes the duration. | 15

 !!! note
-    Effective for 6.2
+    Effective for 6.2-

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: